 - a.
 Horizontal (flat) Position - i.
-Attach the hinge using the four Allen head cap bolts, washers, and self-locking nuts as shown in Figures 2a & 2b.
+Attach the hinge using the four Allen head cap bolts as shown in Figures 2a & 2b.
 Leave the bolts loose so that they can be adjusted after the hatch is attached. - ii.
-Attach the hatch to the hinge using the two self-locking hex head bolts as shown in Figure 1.
-Do not tighten the bolts down. - iii.
-If desiring to limit the hatch opening to 110 degrees, reattach the small hex head bolt as shown by red arrow in figure 1.
+Attach the hatch to the hinge using the four hex head bolts as shown in Figure 1.
+Torque the bolts to 50-60 in-lbs. - iii.
+If desiring to limit the hatch opening to 110 degrees, reattach the small hex heard bolt as shown by red arrow in figure 1.
 Torque to 50-60 in-lbs. - iv.
 Close the hatch and clamp shut using the center handle. - v.
-Torque the four Allen head cap bolts, and hardware as shown in figures 2a and 2b to 50-60 in-lbs. - b.
-Vertical Position - i.
-Follow Horizontal Position Installation, except, prior to torquing the four Allen head cap bolts and hardware, wedge a shim material approximately 1⁄4" thick between the hatch and the deck ring to keep the hatch centered and minimize sagging, (see figure 3).
+Torque the four Allen head cap bolts as shown in figures 2a and 2b to 50-60 in-lbs.

+b.
+Vertical Position

-ii.
-If your application only requires the hatch to swing to 110 degrees, not the full 180 degrees be sure to reattach the small hex head bolt as shown by the red arrow in figure 1, as this will help keep the hatch from sagging under its own weight.
+- i.
+Follow Horizontal Position Installation, except, prior to torquing the four Allen head cap bolts, wedge a shim material approximately 1⁄4" thick between the hatch and the deck ring to keep the hatch centered and minimize sagging, (see figure 3). - ii.
+If your application only requires the hatch to swing to 110 degrees, not the full 180 degrees be sure to reinstall the small hex head bolt as shown by the red arrow in figure 1, as this will help keep the hatch from sagging under its own weight.